dsp-jetpack/JetPack/src/deploy/osp_deployer/settings/readme.md

 * 10.0.0.c - removed storage_cluster_ip from controller nodes
           - removed external ips
 * 10.0.1.a - renamned tenant_ip to tenant_tunnel_ip
-"
+* 10.0.1.b - Added enable_rbd_nova_backend to support nova rbd/ceph as ephemeral backend independant of
+             enable_rbd_backend which is used for cinder "